Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Boltzmann Equations for Dark Matter Interacting with Baryons

-In the presence of DM-baryon interactions, the standard Boltzmann equations are modified as: \begin{itemize} \item \textbf{Continuity equations:} The continuity equations in this case are unchanged as compared to the equations for non-interacting DM:
+In the presence of DM-baryon interactions, the standard Boltzmann equations are modified as: \begin{itemize} \item \textbf{Continuity equations:} The continuity equations in this case are unchanged as compared to the equations for non-interacting CDM:

 where $\delta_j = \delta \rho_j /\bar{\rho}_j$ is the density contrast, and $\theta_j = \partial_i v^i_{j}$ is the velocity divergence of the species $j\in\{\chi, b\}$.
 One of the two metric perturbations in the Newtonian gauge is denoted by $\phi$\,\cite{Ma1995}.